Investigating the use of terrain-following coordinates in AI-driven precipitation forecasts: Data and methods

 Where $p$ is the climatological probability of dry days.
 Grid cells with $p\in\left(0.1, 0.85\right)$ are included.
 The global weighted SEEPS is the cosine-latitude-weighted sum of SEEPS on all available grid cells.

-Aside from the use of deterministic scores, this study also compares the quantile values of precipitation forecasts and IMERG targets to examine the distribution of precipitation intensity spectra.
+Quantile values of precipitation forecasts and IMERG targets are compared to examine the distribution of precipitation intensities.
 This verification is similar to the use of quantile-quantile (q-q) plots \cite[page 152]{wilks2006statistical} but with the IMERG quantiles serving as the distribution reference.
-Quantile-based verifications do not penalize positional bias.
-Thus, the overly smoothed forecasts of AIWP models will not receive additional benefits in this verification.
+The zonal spectral energy of precipitation is also compared to examine the smoothness of forecasts.
+Its technical procedure generally follows \citeA{rasp2024weatherbench}, with the zonal average covering the entire globe.
+The two verifications above do not penalize positional bias, which means the overly smoothed forecasts of AIWP models will not be favored in this comparison.